-CHECK - OUT PROCEDURES Kemper County High School/Kemper County Middle School
+CHECK - OUT PROCEDURES Kemper County High/Middle School

 Students who check out of school early must do so in the front office.
 A check out form must be completed and approved by the administrator before a student can check out.
-Students must obtain teacher signatures from classes missed due to checking out early.
 Check out by telephone will not be permitted except in the case of an emergency.
-Parent or legal guardian verification must be established before a telephone check out will be permitted.